gbif/hp-swissnatcoll/en/how-to-publish-data.md

 <br>✅ **At least [one Collection Administrator of my institution](/en/data-aggregator-faqs#what-are-the-different-roles-of-the-user-profile-on-the-data-aggregator){:target="_blank"}** is already **registered in DAGI**.

-> - Collection Administrator ⚠️mandatory
-> - Data Digitizer 💡optional

-⚠️ If your institution does not yet have a Collection Administrator, please send a request by email at [contact-swissnatcoll@infofauna.ch](mailto:contact-swissnatcoll@infofauna.ch) with your full name, institution email and institution name.
+⚠️ If your institution does not yet have a Collection Administrator, please send a request email to [contact-swissnatcoll@infofauna.ch](mailto:contact-swissnatcoll@infofauna.ch) with your full name, institution role, institution email and institution name.

 <br>✅ My import file has all **mandatory fields** (attributes) **correctly informed** to ensure successfull import in DAGI.
 > - scientificName ([definition](https://dwc.tdwg.org/terms/#dwc:scientificName){:target="_blank"})